Jfraile05/jfraile05/ReadMe.md

 # 💫 About Me

-Computer Science student at Florida State University (GPA 3.5 · Dean's List · Bright Futures Scholar) focused on Cloud Computing, DevOps, and IT Infrastructure.
-I work as an Undergraduate Systems Administrator managing 300+ node Linux and Windows environments, cutting downtime 25% and MTTR 30% through Python automation and observability tooling.

-As an **AWS Student Builder Campus Leader**, I run cloud workshops for 500+ students, publish technical content on distributed systems, and have driven 500+ AWS Builder Center registrations.
-I'm currently a **Software Engineer Intern at Drafted Labs**, building annotation infrastructure for RLHF and AI training pipelines.
-I also serve as DevOps Project Manager for the AWS Cloud Club at FSU.

-I build at the intersection of systems reliability, cloud engineering, and AI.
+CS junior at FSU pursuing a B.S. in Computer Science, focused on cloud infrastructure, DevOps, and systems engineering.
+By day I manage 300+ Linux and Windows nodes as an Undergraduate Systems Administrator, build RLHF and AI training pipeline infrastructure as a SWE Intern at Drafted Labs, and lead cloud education on campus as an AWS Student Builder Campus Leader.
+Also serving as DevOps PM for the FSU AWS Cloud Club and VP of ColorStack FSU.
+Always glad to connect.
 ---

 # 🌐 Connect With Me